aspencerpsu/lifERP/REQUIREMENTS/USE_CASE_REQUIREMENTS.md

 # USE CASE REQUIREMENTS & METHODOLOGY
 --------
-The current project deliverables requires the user to have the ability to
+The current project deliverables requires the user to have the ability to:
 <br>
  - Input data, variables and nodes for the neural net, via drag and drop or through the ODBC click
  - The option to specify the networking logic that should be inherited within the system